department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/sprints-21-30.md

 ### Logged-in homepage

-Design
-- Review journey maps #10120
-- Review discovery findings #10121

-Dev
-- Beta/Opt-in discovery

 ## Sprint 27 (7/29 – 8/11)

 ### Profile 2.0

 PM
-- Call center - Contact Center Review (VSP cycle)
+- Call center - Contact Center Review
 - Pre-launch - Staging review 8/3
-- Pre-launch - Request privacy and security review
+- Pre-launch - Privacy and Security Review
-- Pre-launch - Work with VA comms to figure out how we should communicate internally/externally about this feature update

 Design
 - QA - Any design updates out of QA
-- UAT - Research plan
-- UAT - Conversation guide
+- UAT - Submit request
+- Participate in reviews

 Dev
+- Participate in reviews
 - QA — Any bug fixes that come out of QA/508

 Platform
 - Call center - Call center review
-- Pre-launch - Staging Review (VSP cycle) — Happens after QA
+- Pre-launch - Staging Review 8/3
+- Pre-launch - Privacy and Security Review

 ### Logged-in homepage

+(Review this against to-dos that have been created in epic)

 Design
+- Review journey maps #10120
+- Review discovery findings #10121
 - Investigate how banners/alerts work on the logged out homepage and in the navigation #8836
 - My VA tools audit #10123

 Dev
+- Beta/Opt-in discovery
 - Investigate what data we can pull in for scheduling an appointment
 - Investigate how we'd pull in overall disability rating
 - Investigate how we'd determine if you already have Edu benefits

 ## Sprint 28 (8/12 – 8/25)

 ### Profile 2.0

 PM
-- Pre-launch - Staging Review (VSP cycle) — Happens after QA
-- Pre-launch - Privacy and Security Review (VSP cycle) — Happens closer to launch
+- **Launch to UAT users**
+- Pre-launch - Work with VA comms to figure out how we should communicate internally/externally about this feature update

 Design
-- UAT - Submit request
+- Conduct UAT
-- Participate in reviews

 Dev
-- Participate in reviews

-Platform
-- Pre-launch - Privacy and Security Review (VSP cycle) — Happens closer to launch
+- Any fixes from UAT

 ### Logged-in homepage